Klortho/dtd-diagram/README.md

 To run this:

 * Clone the repo under a directory that is served by a web server.
-* Run `./setup` to fetch some dependencies
+* Run `./setup` to fetch some dependencies (this is really only needed if you are using IE)
 * Bring up examples/index.html in a browser.

-To generate JSON versions of DTDs, install [DtdAnalyzer](http://dtd.nlm.nih.gov/ncbi/dtdanalyzer/).
+To generate JSON versions of DTDs, you will need to run `./setup.sh`, if you haven't already.
+Then, install [DtdAnalyzer](http://dtd.nlm.nih.gov/ncbi/dtdanalyzer/).
 Then, for
 example: